calgns/eslint-prettier-config/README.md

 # this will normally output what it should be written
 npx prettier src/app/layout.js

-# check the file so you can see if it's pretty confirming that it's
+# check the file so you can see if it's pretty
 npx prettier -c src/app/layout.js

 # check all the files